N-AO5/tech264-IaC/terraform notes/README.md

 - Never Commit Credentials to Version Control
 - Avoid Embedding Credentials in CI/CD Pipeline Configurations

-### Why use Terraform for different environments (e.g. production, testing, etc)
+## Why use Terraform for different environments (e.g. production, testing, etc)

-- Consistency across environments. (developers may use different environments to develop and test their code, terraform matches their environment like dependencies (packages, versions etc) only difference could be like scalability for load in production environment)
+- Consistency across environments. (developers may use different environments to develop and test their code).

+- Terraform matches their environment like dependencies (packages, versions, architecture etc).

+- Difference could be like scalability for load in production environment vs testing environment

 - Reusability of code and infrastructure components.